 Listen to the Rolling Stones' 'It's All Over Now'

 To further irritate the group, Decca used its own graffiti-covered wall on the cover of Stone Age.
 It had none of the humor or creativity of the Beggars Banquet cover that the label had turned down a few years before.

 Incensed, the Stones ran ads in British music papers that read, "Beware!
 Message from the Rolling Stones Re: Stone Age.
 We didn't know this record was going to be released.
 It is, in our opinion, below the standard we try to keep up, both in choice of content and cover design."

 Despite the protest, British fans made Stone Age a No. 4 hit.
 Dave Thompson at AllMusic called Stone Age "a rather enjoyable romp through the group's 1964-1966 archive […] the final result, while certainly appearing fairly random, nevertheless illustrates the sheer dexterity that was the breakthrough Stones' most hidden attribute."

 Journalist Robert Greenfield traveled with the Stones on their farewell tour of Britain in March 1971.
 In his book Ain't It Time We Said Goodbye: The Rolling Stones on the Road to Exile, Greenfield wrote of the episode, "While the record business had already become far more corporate than it had ever been before, the entire contretemps spoke volumes about how truly vile and disgusting the industry could still be even at the very highest levels of the game."

-While the Stones produced Top 10 albums for years to come, Decca continued to release compilation LPs and box sets from its Stones archives, ensuring that the bad blood would continue to flow.
+While the Rolling Stones produced Top 10 albums for years to come, Decca continued to release compilation LPs and box sets from its archives, ensuring that the bad blood continued to flow.